How closely does A Christmas Carol follow the original Charles Dickens novel?

 A youthful, chattier Scrooge

-In contrast, Man Pearce is simply 52 years previous and – regardless of the most effective efforts of the make-up and hair departments – very good-looking, if we could say so.
+Against this, Man Pearce is just 52 years previous and – regardless of the perfect efforts of the make-up and hair departments – very good-looking, if we could say so.

 -